 There are multiple reasons for investing in channel-focused learning initiatives.
 For example, companies often aim to:

 - Decrease cost of direct employee hiring

-- Penetrate into new geographic markets or new markets in general
+- Penetrate new geographic markets or new markets, in general

 - Increase the consistency of your message